dandavison/delta/README.md

         --file-renamed-label <file-renamed-label>
             Text to display in front of a renamed file path [default: renamed:]

-    -w, --width <width>
+        --max-line-length <max-line-length>
+            Truncate lines longer than this.
+To prevent any truncation, set to zero.
+Note that syntax-highlighting very long lines (e.g. minified .js) will be very slow if they are not truncated [default: 512] -w, --width <width>
             The width of underline/overline decorations.
 Use --width=variable to extend decorations and background colors to the end of the text only.
 Otherwise background colors extend to the full terminal width